 Agaricus arvensis, commonly known as the horse mushroom, is a sometimes massive agaric that has a white cap, ringed stem, and pink or chocolate colored gills.
+It grows on soil (often heavily fertilized) or on vegetable debris.

 white or cream colored, may have fine scales, first hemispherical in shape before flattening out with maturity.
 Flesh is white, firm and thick.
 Gills